shubhra27ss/shubhra27ss/README.md

 - Honorable Mention at KIIT MUN, 2024
 - Top 500 in ICAI Commerce Wizard, 2019
-- Selected for Schneider Electric Global Student Experience, 2024
+- Selected for Schneider Electric Global Student Experience, 2024 make my profile according to the provided webpage